Edinburgh-Genome-Foundry/Plateo/README.rst

 Plateo is `free software <https://www.gnu.org/philosophy/free-sw.en.html>`_, which means the users have the freedom to run, copy, distribute, study, change and improve the software.

-Plateo was originally written at the `Edinburgh Genome Foundry <http://www.genomefoundry.io>`_ by `Zulko <https://github.com/Zulko>`_ and is currently developed by `Peter Vegh <https://github.com/veghp>`_.
+Plateo was originally written by `Zulko <https://github.com/Zulko>`_ at the `Edinburgh Genome Foundry <http://www.genomefoundry.io>`_ and is currently being developed by `Peter Vegh <https://github.com/veghp>`_.
-It is released under the MIT license (Copyright 2017 Edinburgh Genome Foundry).
+It is released under the MIT license (Copyright 2017 Edinburgh Genome Foundry, University of Edinburgh).